albertattard/java-boot-camp/02 - Data Types.md

 The variables (both types) are only found in the *Java stack*, while the objects are only found in the *Java heap*.
 The size of the *Java stack* entry for our method is directly proportional to the number of variables our method has.

-The size of the method itself (the number of lines of code) is not part of the *Java stack* and is stored elsewhere.
+The size of the method itself (such as the number of lines of code or the complex algorithms) does not affect the *Java stack* as methods are stored elsewhere.

 Having large objects, will not affect the *Java stack* as all objects' data is stored in the *Java heap*.